basho/basho_docs/content/riak/kv/2.1.3/using/admin/riak-cli.md

 riak top [-interval N] [-sort { reductions | memory | msg_q }] [-lines N] }
 ```

-More detailed information can be found in the [`riak-admin`](/riak/kv/2.1.3/using/admin/riak-admin/#top) documentation.
+More detailed information can be found in the [`riak-admin`][`riak-admin`] documentation.

 ## config

-Provides information about the current [configuration](/riak/kv/2.1.3/configuring/reference/) of a Riak node, i.e. the parameters and values in the node's `riak.conf` or `app.config` (depending on which configuration system is being used).
+Provides information about the current [configuration][configuration] of a Riak node, i.e. the parameters and values in the node's riak.conf configuration.

 ```bash
 riak config { generate | effective | describe VARIABLE } [-l debug]